aanandmahawal/InterviewCopilot/README.md

 - AI System Design
 - Resume Intelligence
 - Career Recommendation Systems
+- Multi-Agent Workflows

-It combines AI engineering, software engineering, and user-focused design into a production-style application that solves a real-world problem.
+The project combines AI engineering, software engineering, and user-focused design into a production-style application that solves a real-world problem for job seekers.